SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 For both project we had a limited production time, roughly 8 months, with a team of 27 people.
 The tasks I worked on were the following:
 - Project producing
-- Creation of [shaders](https://en.wikipedia.org/wiki/Shader) and functions to replicate a watercolour style
+- Creation of [shaders](https://en.wikipedia.org/wiki/Shader) and functions to replicate a watercolor style
 - Creation of Landscape shaders, [Virtual Texturing](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/VirtualTexturing/)
 - Creation of a stylized water shader
 - Asset integration, colorization, test and review